splynx/docs/files/en/configuration/network/ip_network_categories/ip_network_categories.md

 ![list](list.png)

-To add a new category click on the "Add" button, at the top right of the page:
+To add a new category, click on the `Add` button at the top right of the page:

 ![Create a network category](add.png)